 Carleton University, through its administrative and academic units, routinely provides information to the public.
 It is not always required to make an official access request for information which can be released to the public routinely.

 Begin the process for requesting information with an informal request to the department you believe may hold the information required.
 Describe the records requested to the personnel in the Department.
 You will be assisted in your request and told whether the information is readily available or if you will be required to submit a formal request under the Freedom of Information and Protection of Privacy Act (FIPPA).

 When an informal request to access information is denied, a formal application can be made under FIPPA.
 Your application must be in writing.
-A paper application form is available from the Privacy Office or you may fill out this request form electronically and print it.
-Submit your signed formal application for the requested records with the required $5.00 application fee to Carleton’s Privacy Office either in person or by mail.
+You may fill out this request form or draft your own request in writing.
+Submit your signed formal application for the requested records with the required $5.00 application fee to Carleton’s Privacy Office.

 You may also request to view or make changes to your personal information held by Carleton University.
 Generally a request to access your information is required before a request to change your personal information is submitted.
 For both an access request and a change to personal information request, please make sure to note the following:

 - Provide enough detail to enable the University to identify the records.